 These rewards work like a rebate on your purchases.
 With the right application and spending strategy, you can earn a meaningful return in the form of points or cash back, which you can then use for travel or other expenses.

-Related: How to Plan a Long-Term Credit Card Strategy
+Related: How To Plan a Long-Term Credit Card Strategy

 What Banks Want in a Customer